 The pain from fibromyalgia can be intense and constant.
 It can be severe enough to keep you home from work and other activities.

-In a National Health Interview Survey, 87 percent of participants reported having pain on most days or every day of their lives.
+In a National Health Interview Survey, of participants reported having pain on most days or every day of their lives.

 Fibromyalgia can also cause intense emotional symptoms.
-Over 43 percent of people in the National Health Interview Survey had anxiety and depression that were severe enough to need medication.
+Over of people in the National Health Interview Survey had anxiety and depression that were severe enough to need medication.

 Of all the fibromyalgia symptoms, fatigue can have one of the biggest impacts on your life.
 Constant fatigue affects more than 90 percent of people with the condition.